DataDog/documentation/content/en/security/application_security/enabling/serverless.md

 ### Prerequisites

 - [Serverless APM][2] is configured on the Lambda function to send traces directly to Datadog.
-- X-Ray tracing _only_ isn't supported by ASM.
+- A tracing library is installed.
+X-Ray tracing, by itself, is not sufficient for ASM.
 Add the tracing library by following the steps below.

 ### Get started